 | "string".

-denotes the empty tuple conveying no contained information.
+They keyword void denotes the empty tuple conveying no contained information.

-is an arbitrary precision integer.
-And string
+bigint is an arbitrary precision integer.
+And string is a string of

 characters.

-keywords denote fixed-width signed and unsigned integers
+The int* and uint* keywords denote fixed-width signed and unsigned integers

-keywords denote fixed-width binary floating point
+respectively.
+The float* keywords denote fixed-width binary floating point

 values.